 Fear or anxiety at the daycare center or toward an employee

 It’s fairly common for young children to occasionally carry on when being dropped off at a daycare center.
 When it’s a regular thing, and when they show fearfulness or anger on a regular basis, it becomes difficult to dismiss their behavior as a tantrum.
 If your child expresses fear about anyone at the daycare center, take them seriously and start asking questions about what is going on.

 Bruises, cuts and other unexplained injuries

 Most daycare centers will inform parents of any injuries a child sustains while in their care.
 In fact, they’re required to write it up.
-When injuries occur on an ongoing basis, particularly bruises on the wrists, forearms, and buttocks, and the child cowers at sudden movements or when being touched, there’s reason to suspect physical abuse is taking place at the daycare center.
+When injuries occur on an ongoing basis, particularly bruises on the wrists, forearms, and buttocks, and the child cowers at sudden movements or when being touched, there’s a reason to suspect physical abuse is taking place at the daycare center.